Mitt Myth Bustin’ Blog

 Here are some additional tips for maintaining your baseball glove:

-Following these tips will keep your baseball glove in good condition for the entire season and beyond.
+Following these tips and use the product that the Mitt-Spit team at Advanced Leather Solutions chemically engineered.
+They will keep your baseball glove in good condition for the entire season and beyond.

 The difference between a glove oil and a glove conditioner